lield1096/ML_cancer-patient-survival/README.md

 - **Hyperparameter Tuning**: Optimized models with GridSearchCV.
 - **Evaluation**: Assessed accuracy, confusion matrix, and classification reports.

-This project showcases proficiency in machine learning and its practical application in healthcare data analytics.
+This project showcases proficiency in machine learning and its practical application in data analytics.